rizdaprasetya/mt-alt-doc/README.md

 		- For now most of it works, but **there might be unexpected asset path invalid issues**.

 #### Note on domain migration which replace docs.midtrans.com contents
+Historically this docs was deployed as `beta-docs.midtrans.com` before previous docs deprecated, and then fully migrated to `docs.midtrans.com` as of mid August '20.
-- To preserve SEO, old docs url paths are 301 redirected to new structure url paths
+- To preserve SEO, url paths previously used on old docs are 301 redirected to new structure url paths
-	- @WARN: the 301 redirect currently just implemented on Netlify `_redirect` file, which doesn't cover if the site is hosted on non-netlify hosting.
+	- @WARN: the 301 redirect currently just implemented on Netlify `_redirects` file, which doesn't cover if the site is hosted on non-netlify hosting.
 	- Might need to replicate the 301 redirect on Nginx config files as well.
 - Old `beta-docs.midtrans.com` domain is now served via separated repo https://github.com/Midtrans/beta-technical-documentation-site